mbari-org/mxm/docker/README.md

 # Building and publishing the images

-**NOTE**: These notes combine building and using the images.
+**NOTE**: These notes combine both building and using the images.
 General user-oriented instructions is a TODO.

 The user-visible MXM version is the one set in `../webapp/package.json`.

 ## `mbari/mxm`

-The MXM images are automatically built and published on Docker Hub:
+The MXM images are automatically built and published at Docker Hub:

 | Tag                | upon pushing           |
 |:-------------      |:-------------          |